 The Best Bars & Pubs in Newcastle With Outdoor Terraces

-Since I first wrote this post the fabulous By The River Brew Company has opened the container community on the Gateshead side of the river, right underneath the Tyne Bridge.
-Out of all the outside terraces and spaces this is one that you absolutely have to get yourself down to this summer and while the weather is still good.
-There’s grass space for families or if you want to just sit and enjoy the view, there’s picnic tables, restaurants such as Trakol open fire kitchen, a coffee house and a cocktail bar.
+The container community on the Gateshead side of the river, right underneath the Tyne Bridge.
+There’s grass space for families or if you want to just sit and enjoy the view, there’s picnic tables, restaurants such as Trakol open fire kitchen but you’ll need to book a table here, a coffee house and a cocktail bar.
 At weekends the food market opens with both resident and guest food options, including Lola Jeans burgers, Dabawal and pizzas.
-I hope its stays forever and turns into a winter wonderland at Christmas too.

-This one had to be first because it’s one of the biggest, with the best view, and one of the hardest to get a seat on pretty much year round.
+One of the best city centre views, and one of the hardest to get a seat on pretty much year round.
 The Botanist rooftop terrace has a mix of picnic benches, little wrought iron tables, and the more private garden sheds.
 There’s plenty of seating with a city view straight over Monument and Grey Street, and there’s a bar out there too so you don’t have to go far to keep your drink topped up.

 Located in the old bank building on Grey Street, Bar Luga is a good one for after work drinks or a casual couple if you get fed up of shopping.
 They revamped their outdoor area last year I think, so it’s now much bigger with tables, parasols and plenty of seating.

-Others on Grey Street – Harry’s, Brown’s, Dacantus and Las Iguanas
+Others on Grey Street – Harry’s, Dacantus and Las Iguanas

 I’ve grouped these ones together because they’re all on Grey Street and all have small outdoor areas in the form of one row of tables and chairs outside the front.
 You have to time it right to be sat outside one of these bars in the sun, but they’re great for people watching the crowds that swarm by up and down Grey Street.